Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/post/Kim-Duke-Purdue/index.md

 ---
 title: 'Dr. Seungjin Kim takes on leading role in the Purdue - Duke Energy nuclear power exploratory study'
 subtitle: ''
 summary: Dr. Seungjin Kim, the Capt.
-James F. McCARTy Jr. and Cheryl E. McCARTy Head, Professor of Nuclear Engineering, and Director of ART has been named a Principal in Charge of the Purdue - Duke Energy nuclear power exploratory study.
+James F. McCarthy Jr. and Cheryl E. McCarthy Head, Professor of Nuclear Engineering, and Director of ART has been named a Principal in Charge of the Purdue - Duke Energy nuclear power exploratory study.
 authors:
 tags:
 - Academic